Linux history Command with Examples

 Update the History File

-The Bash shell saves any updates to the command history list when you exit the terminal session.
-The history command also allows you to save changes manually while in the terminal session.
+The Bash shell saves any updates to the command history list when the terminal session ends.
+The history command also allows saving changes manually while in the terminal session.

-Using the -a option lets you manually append the command history entries from this session to the .bashrc_history file:
+Using the -a option lets the user manually append the command history entries from this session to the .bashrc_history file:

 history -a